codeforamerica/ohana-api-docs/source/includes/_get_location.md

 `GET https://ohana-api-demo.herokuapp.com/api/locations/redwood-shores-branch`

+### Note about location status
 For clients that display information about a particular Location, it might make sense to display a warning or other message if the Location currently doesn’t have any active services.
 You can determine if that’s the case by checking if the Location’s JSON contains an `active` attribute set to `false`.

+### Note about holiday schedules
+A location can have one more holiday schedules that describe whether or not the location is closed on a particular day of the year, or during a range of days.
+If the location is not closed, it will also provide `opens_at` and `closes_at` fields to describe the special holiday hours.

+Although the `start_date` and `end_date` fields are provided as a `Date` type with day, month, and year details, make sure to only extract the day and month because the actual year is not guaranteed to be the current year.
+In addition, make sure you don't extract the weekday name from this field because it's not guaranteed to be correct.
+The only important information from this field is the month and the day of the month, such as `December 24`.

+For a Ruby on Rails example of how you would display Regular and Holiday Schedules on website in a user-friendly manner, check out the [Ohana Web Search](https://github.com/codeforamerica/ohana-web-search/blob/master/app/helpers/schedules_helper.rb) source code.

 ### URL Parameters